bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 &ldquo;Have you ever thought about the subtle differences between yak cheese and goat cheese?&rdquo; What was he doing.
 The dairy maid, and cheese-dish genius was way better and explaining the cheese creation process.
 It took days, but always turned  out spectacularly.
 How would need to ask her how she suggests serving the goat-cheese processed with lemon juice, rather than the goat-cheese processed with vinegar.

-To Brian&rsquo;s surprise, and delight, Kathy removed the hand on his elbow, and straightened up and said, &ldquo;Okay, so a even mixture between the two, served on a sourdough with  honey is my favorite.
+To Brian&rsquo;s surprise, and delight, Kathy removed the hand on his elbow, and straightened up and said, &ldquo;Okay, so an even mixture between the two, served on a sourdough with honey is my favorite.
 I learned it from Jenny the Dairy Maid.
 Have you tried her cheeses?&rdquo;

 &ldquo;Have you seen me in the town square?
 I rather love calling out craftspeople who deserve it.&rdquo; Kathy must have seen him.
 Late last week, Brian referenced her stall at the market during his &ldquo;Cool Crafts Creations Callout&rdquo; section of his Crier speech, after getting a chance to see how she made her cheese, and how she cared for the goats, cows, and yaks, of the city of Camelot.
 Brian remembered basically falling for Kid Sophie when she rammed her antlers into his hand, not ten steps away form her momma goat.

 &ldquo;Yes!
 I checked out her stand at the market after I heard you talking about her.
 You are *so* good at coming up with interesting ways to appreciate everybody, even the small folks.&rdquo;

 Kathy then sighed.
 Since the conversation had started, they had moved to an empty table towards the side of the room.
-Brian did not remember moving, but did appreciate it when he noticed the air around him felt less constricting, and he stand straight and tall without bumping into any other people. &ldquo;I came to Camelot in order to be the Town Crier.
+Brian did not remember moving, but did appreciate it when he noticed the air around him felt less constricting, and he stood straight and tall without bumping into any other people. &ldquo;I came to Camelot in order to be the Town Crier.
 I got laughed out of my village for daring to tell news to the village, when there were men perfectly happy to do the job.
-Somehow it felt even worse when they &rsquo;allowed&rsquo; me to strum my lute, but then removed me from the stage should I dare improvise, or worse&mdash; *say something with my mouth.*&rdquo;
+Somehow it felt even worse when they *allowed* me to strum my lute, but then removed me from the stage should I dare improvise, or worse&mdash; *say something with my mouth.*&rdquo;

 Brian stood for a moment, unsure why she was confiding in him.
 He always wished he could pair his routine with music.
 He just could never carry a tune and had no concept of how to play an instrument.
 Brian sensed a bit of melancholy in her tone, as she absently fidgeted with a strap to her string instrument.
 Brian then noticed a little stamp in the shape of an iris on the flap she was fiddling with.

-Brian then realized she likely wanted a response, &ldquo;I care what you say.
+He then realized she likely wanted a response, &ldquo;I care what you say.
 You captivate a room, and have opinions about cheese.
 I have to be careful, to not cede ground to other opportunistic criers, with less flair, but if you are willing to teach me to sing or play an instrument, would you maybe want a trial segment on one of my shows?&rdquo;

 Brian really didn&rsquo;t want to take advantage of Kathy, but this was his chance to learn to be a *Bard*.
 He already tried rhyming much of his speeches, but he would *love* to be properly bardic.

 &ldquo;Many of the towns folk already bop to your music when you aren&rsquo;t performing here.
 It could bring some levity.&rdquo;

 Brian cringed internally.
 He could not believe he was asking Bard Kathy for music lessons.
 He could not believe that Bard Kathy knew who he was.
-He subsequently realized he had been rambling at Kathy.
+Brian subsequently realized he had been rambling at Kathy.

 </section>